ahushh/monaba/README.md

 Installation
 ======

+Open the prompt and type:

     git clone https://github.com/ahushh/Monaba
     cd Monaba

-Main config file `config/settings.yml`
+Main configuration file `config/settings.yml`

 The maximum files size is hard coded and can be changed in `Foundation.hs` before building.
 Default value is 25 MB.

 Default login/password: admin

+### Geolocation

-### Download GeoIPCity
+Download GeoIPCity by running the following commands:

     wget http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz
     gzip -d GeoLiteCity.dat.gz
-    cp GeoLiteCity.dat /usr/share/GeoIP/GeoIPCity.dat
+    cp GeoLiteCity.dat /usr/share/GeoIP/GeoIPCity.dat # or whatever path you want

 Or it can be installed from repositories.
-You can change the path in `config/settings.yml`
+You can change the  in `config/settings.yml`

 ### Download GeSHi

     wget http://sourceforge.net/projects/geshi/files/geshi/GeSHi%201.0.8.11/GeSHi-1.0.8.11.tar.gz
     tar -zxvf GeSHi-1.0.8.11.tar.gz
-    mv geshi /your/path/to/geshi
+    mv geshi ~/

-Set your path to GeSHi in `highlight.php`
+Set your path to GeSHi in `highlight.php`.
+Home directory is usually good.

 ## Using binary packages